sidrakesh93/grpc-tools/benchmarking/performance_db/ReadMe.md

 More formally, the objectives of the performance database tool can be represented as:

+* Authenticating the user based on his Google account credentials.
 * Collecting the QPS test results from the users and sending them to a server.
 * Providing a server to receive data from the users, and to provide data to the web front-end.
 * Displaying the data in a convenient web front end, with multiple options to analyze the data.